 Although the Lean approach originated in manufacturing, it is used in almost every sector.
 Strikingly the eight wastes are common across industries, including software development, construction, healthcare, and education.
 Although it is not as apparent as it may be on a factory floor, the set of tasks and activities performed in any sector creates a production process that ultimately provides value to a customer.

 While some of the wastes are self-explanatory, others are more difficult to recognize.
 This post aims to help by giving a few examples of each type of waste in various businesses.
 Hopefully, they will help you think about how waste may be occurring in your operations and how to begin designing processes that minimize it.
 Of course, the people who are most likely to find and correct waste are the process operators, so it is a good idea to share these examples with them and provide a way for each employee to submit opportunities for improvement.

-This waste is related to the time and materials spent doing something of poor quality and later fixing it or scrapping it.
-Lean practitioners also count the cost of inspection as part of this waste (although you shouldn't reduce inspection unless you've created perfect quality through mistake proofing techniques).
+This waste is related to the time and materials spent doing something of poor quality and later fixing it or trashing it.
+Lean practitioners also count the inspection cost as part of this waste (although you shouldn't reduce inspection unless you've created perfect quality through mistake-proofing techniques).
+Here are some examples:

 - Software bugs